On this page:

 - The Certified Associate of Project Management (CAPM®) demonstrates your understanding of the fundamental knowledge, terminology and processes of effective project management.
 See PMI's CAPM Exam Guidance for more details.

 - The Project Management Professional (PMP®) is the gold standard of project management certification.
 Recognised and demanded by organisations worldwide, the PMP validates your competence to perform in the role of a project manager, leading and directing projects and teams.
 See PMI's PMP Exam Guidance for more details.

 - The Program Management Professional (PgMP®) is designed for those who manage multiple, complex projects to achieve strategic and organizational results.

 - The Portfolio Management (PfMP®) signifies advanced competency in the coordinated management of one or more portfolios to achieve strategic objectives.

 - Agile Certified Practitioner (PMI-ACP®) formally recognises your knowledge of agile principles and your skill with agile techniques such as Scrum, Kanban, Lean, extreme programming (XP) and test-driven development (TDD.)

 - The Risk Management Professional (PMI-RMP®) certification recognises demonstrated knowledge and expertise in the specialised area of assessing and identifying project risks along with plans to mitigate threats and capitalise on opportunities.

 - The Scheduling Professional (PMI-SP®) certification recognises demonstrated knowledge and advanced experience in the specialised area of developing and maintaining project schedules.

 - Professional in Business Analysis (PMI-PBA®) highlights your expertise in business analysis.
 It spotlights your ability to work effectively with stakeholders to define their business requirements, shape the output of projects and drive successful business outcomes.

 PMINZ CPN (Certification Preparation Network)

-A facilitated study group session that runs for approximately 16 weeks (up to two hours per week) in some of the sub-branches throughout the year.
+A facilitated study group session that runs for approximately 16 weeks (up to two hours per week) in some of the branches throughout the year.
 Participants work through the PMBOK® Guide (sixth edition) with guidance from a PMP® certified PMINZ volunteer.
 NZD$120.
 Check out the events pages to see if a CPN is offered in your region.